 For one thing, it will protect your hearing, but the even bigger danger comes from the sparks that come off the welder.
 When you wear earmuffs or earplugs, it prevents the sparks from entering the ears.
 The higher noise levels can eventually start doing damage to your ears, and you want to take active measures that prevent this from happening.

 Through following these welding safety tips, you can stay safe.
-It isn't necessarily a tough job, but as a beginning welder, you will learn the importance of taking all the right precautions.
+As a beginner welder, you will learn the importance of taking all the right precautions.
 Especially if you plan to weld often, you want to take these active measures because you can experience the most benefits from it while not experiencing as many of the negatives.
 Welding can be a highly rewarding hobby or profession because you can build things with it and say that you took part in building it.
 However, you have to make sure that you always follow the right safety protocol to do it the most effectively.